nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

     i.
 Test case: <code>RES</code>

-        Expected behaviour: Budget has been reset to $0.00
+        Expected: Budget has been reset to $0.00

      &nbsp;

     ii.
 Other incorrect reset budget commands to try: <code>RES xxx</code> (where xxx is not a number).

-        Expected behaviour: An error message and the correct usage of the RES command is shown.
+        Expected: An error message and the correct usage of the RES command is shown.

      &nbsp;